LeDevDuDimanche/Deezer-data-search/README.md

 As I used react boilerplate to start this project, you can look at [this page](https://github.com/react-boilerplate/react-boilerplate/blob/master/docs/general/commands.md) to see the set of npm commands used to run this project.

-I wrote some tests using jests which are located in app/containers/App/tests/selectors.test.js.
-You can run the the test suite using npm test.
+I wrote some unit tests using jests which are located in app/containers/App/tests/selectors.test.js.
+You can run the the test suite using *npm test*.
 I changed the package.json file testRegex's variable so that only the tests in this file are run.